 Enrollment Questions and Assistance

 You may end your membership in our plan at any time.
 Ending your membership in our plan is voluntary (your own choice).
-See “Cancellation” in Section 2 of the Member Handbook (under Member Materials to the right).
+See “Disenrollment” in Section 2 of the Member Handbook (under Member Materials to the right).

 Member Rights and Responsibilities